 India has been at the forefront of the COVID-19 vaccination race right from the early stages of the pandemic.
-And now, with the country’s national vaccination program underway at a terrific speed, lakhs of Indians are getting inoculated against the deadly virus every day.
+And now, with the country’s national vaccination program underway, lakhs of Indians can look forward to getting inoculated against the deadly virus soon.

 How do the vaccines work?

 There are four distinct types of COVID vaccine available, namely, whole virus (this can again be a weakened form or inactivated coronavirus), protein subunit, nucleic acid (RNA or DNA), and viral vector.